Help from social services

 Where the whole family asks social services for help, social services only have a duty towards the children and young people in the family (unless the adults have special requirements themselves).

 However, they should aim to help the young person remain with the family.
 This means that they can provide accommodation for the whole family.
-If social services decide not to help the whole family, get advice immediately.
+If social services decide not to help the whole family, get help immediately.

 People who are ill, disabled or elderly